kurron/ansible-rabbitmq/README.md

 simply clone this project via `git clone https://github.com/kurron/ansible-rabbitmq.git`.
 Another option is to [download the zip](https://github.com/kurron/ansible-rabbitmq/archive/master.zip) directly from GitHub.

-Once you have the files available to you, you probably examine the `hosts` file and see if you want to alter the defaults.
+Once you have the files available to you, you should probably examine the `hosts` file and see if you want to alter the defaults.
 The file is documented and should be easily understood.  **You must also edit the `ansible.cfg` file, specifically the `remote_user` property.**  Failure to do this will prevent Ansible from SSH'ing into the instance.